MANRS

-MANRS ("Mutually Agreed Norms for Routing Security") is an Internet Society-supported activity aimed at securing global Internet routing.
-Its main participants are Internet Service Providers (ISPs), cloud providers, Internet Exchange Points (IXPs) and content delivery networks (CDNs).
+MANRS ("Mutually Agreed Norms for Routing Security") is an Internet routing security initiative supported by the Internet Society.
+Its main participants include Internet service providers (ISPs), cloud providers, Internet exchange points (IXPs), and content delivery networks (CDNs).
+In 2024, the Global Cyber Alliance assumed the role of MANRS secretariat and operational support, with continued funding, advocacy, and training support from the Internet Society.